Russia suspends Ukraine grain deal over ship attack claim - NewsBreak

 Russia rejoins wartime deal on Ukrainian grain exports

-KYIV, Ukraine — (AP) — Russia agreed Wednesday to resume its participation in a deal brokered by Turkey and the U.N. to keep grain and other commodities moving out of Ukraine's ports during Russia's invasion of Ukraine, Turkey's president said.
-President Recep Tayyip Erdogan said Russian Defense Minister...
+KYIV, Ukraine (AP) — Russia agreed Wednesday to resume its participation in a deal brokered by Turkey and the U.N. to keep grain and other commodities moving out of Ukraine’s ports during Russia’s invasion of Ukraine, Turkey’s president said.
+President Recep Tayyip Erdogan said Russian Defense...

 Russia to summon British ambassador over Black Sea Fleet drone strike